Digissential/digissential-site/src/content/resources/2025-09-05-affordable-laptop-repair-stellenbosch-list.md

   - q: "Where’s the cheapest laptop repair in Stellenbosch?"
     a: "It depends.
 Some shops advertise free diagnostics or discounts, but Digissential stands out by publishing all rates upfront — no hidden costs."
   - q: "Do all shops publish their prices?"
     a: "No. Some only disclose pricing after diagnostics.
-Digissential publishes Annex A rates online for full transparency."
+Digissential publishes rates online for full transparency."
   - q: "Can SU IT fix student laptops?"
     a: "No. SU IT supports accounts and Wi-Fi but not physical laptop repairs.
 Students need external shops for hardware issues."
 ---